aa-nadim/inventory-management/README.md

 ### Database Configuration

-1. Create a `config.py` file in the DjangoAssignment root directory and add your PostgreSQL credentials:
+1. Create a `config.py` file in the inventory-management root directory and add your PostgreSQL credentials:

    ```python
    # config.py